Virji Vora: Early life

 The records of the East India Company frequently mention the business activities of Virji Vora, but little is known about his origins or family background.
-He has been variously described as a Jain.
+He has been variously described as a Jain merchant.
 In 1968, Prof. K. H. Kamdar wrote a paper on him based on material from the Bombay Archives and Jain documents in Surat and Baroda.
 According to this research, Virji was a Sthanakvasi Jain of the Lonkagacchiya group.
 He may have been a member of the Srimali Oswal Porwal caste group.
 He was deeply involved in religious affairs, and held the title of Samghapati/Sanghavi, which is given to a lay leader who makes a major contribution, such as building a temple or organizing a mass pilgrimage.
-John F. Richards, writing in 1996, mentions him as "Baharji Borah," and describes him as a Muslim Ismaili merchant.
+John F. Richards, writing in 1996, mentions him as "Baharji Bohra," and describes him as a Muslim Ismaili merchant belonging to the Bohra community.

 The earliest mention of Virji appears in an East India Company record dated 22 March 1619, which recommends that his servant, "Hacka Parrache" (probably Hak Parekh) should be given "courteous usage" of all English ships at the Swally (Suvali) harbour of Surat.
 This meant that Virji's agent was given a permit authorizing him to visit English ships for making commercial transactions, indicating that he was already a well-established merchant by 1619.